kklin/arvados/kelda/README.md

 tokens for the old cluster.
 However, these tokens will be invalid because the database was also restarted.

-Make sure to run `./step1.sh` and `./step2.sh` again so that these containers get valid tokens.
+Make sure to run `./manual.sh` again so that these containers get valid tokens.
 The containers will automatically restart when the tokens are updated by running the scripts.

 ## Next Steps
 - Setup the Arvados Git server.
 The Git server architecture doesn't work very